mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 This chapter guides you through practicing customer transactions, ensuring that your trial balance and customer balance detail match the provided examples.
 It also discusses common mistakes and how to troubleshoot them.

 1. Ensure your trial balance and customer balance detail match the provided examples before starting.
-2. Enter the transactions one by one into QuickBooks Online.
+2. Enter the transactions one by one into QBO.
 3. After completing the entries, compare your trial balance and customer balance detail to the provided examples.
 4. If your numbers do not match:
    - Check each customer balance and invoice individually.